top of page

 The benefits include reduced number of claims and appropriately guiding injuries that do require medical attention to the proper level of care (e.g. clinic vs emergency room).

 Employee safety programs have been documented by OSHA to reduce claims expenses and employee illness by up to 40%.
 A company that has an effective workplace safety program in place can help lower their EMR rate.
 Workplace safety programs help to eliminate workplace hazards and reduce employee injuries and accidents.
 The Occupational Safety and Health Administration (OSHA) shows that employers who establish employee safety programs can reduce costs related to injury and workplace illness by up to 40%.
-Businesses who implement a return to work program could also see their EMR reduced.
+Businesses who implement a return to work program could also see their EMR Rate reduced.
 Feeling safe at work can also improve loyalty to the employer.

 One thing to remember is that the claims and payroll "experience" from your current policy period is not included in your upcoming, renewal NCCI Experience Modification Rate.
 Not until the following Experience Mod will the current term appear for the first time.
 So, any action you take now toward improving safety won't begin to positively impact your Experience Modification Rate until 2 renewals from now.